microsoft/call-center-ai/README.md

 > AZURE_TENANT_ID=xxx
 > ```

-> [!TIP]
-> If the application is already deployed on Azure, you can run `make name=my-rg-name sync-local-config` to copy the configuration from the Azure Function App to your local machine.

-Configure the local config file, named `config.yaml`:
+If the solution is not running online, configure the local config file, named `config.yaml`:

 ```yaml
 # config.yaml